Bictole/Portfolio/README.md

 This is the repository for my portfolio.
 The goal was to have fun with **web development** and to expose some of my skills and projects.
 It is made only with **React** !

+The website is available on the following URL : victorsimonin.fr

+## Home Page

 We have :

 * **Black_White module** that is supposed to binarize the images into a black and white only image.